Oxiang/50.039-Deep-Learning/README.md

 On the hindsight, it is unclear if the architecture is truly the best option to take.
 With the complementary dataset, it would increase the classes ratio and increase the class imbalance.
 As such, we have done a exploratory analysis using both models and evaluating their effectiveness.

-From our findings, we found that the 3 class classifier does not perform as well as the binary class with a simple models.
-After 10 epochs, it garner a test accuracy of 0.6688.
+From our findings, we found that the 3 class classifier did not perform as well as the binary class with a simple models.
+After 10 epochs, it garner a test accuracy of 0.6688 and low recall scores.
 Thus, we decide to approach the problem with the 2 binary classifier approach.

 Log: results/experiments/simple_multiclass_net.txt
 >>>>>>> 24c5d2d... docs: updated hyperparameter choice

+Experimental model notebook: notebooks/experiments/multiclass_classifier.ipynb

 ## 5.2 2 2 Binary classifiers architecture design